M0UPM/T1-CGM-Display/README.md

 # T1 CGM Display

-A wall display for a child's continuous glucose monitor.
+A wall display for a continuous glucose monitor.
 Runs on a spare PC or a Raspberry Pi, shows the last 24 hours on a TV wherever you need it, and stays entirely on your own network.

 Built for a three-year-old on FreeStyle Libre 2 Plus with insulin pens, using Nightscout as the datastore.
 Most of it applies to any Libre or Dexcom setup.
+We're moving to an omnipod 5 soon so keep an eye out for more updates!

 ![the display](docs/display.png)